aggroskater/resume/RESUME.md

 * __StackExchange__: [https://electronics.stackexchange.com/users/23189/preston-maness](https://electronics.stackexchange.com/users/23189/preston-maness)
 * __LinkedIn__: [http://www.linkedin.com/pub/preston-maness/8b/973/202](http://www.linkedin.com/pub/preston-maness/8b/973/202)

-# Stuff you Should Care About
+# Stuff You Should Care About

 This is the stuff that I'm passionate about.
 These are the things I put effort into and learn for no better reason than "because."
 Because technology is awesome and community is important.
+Wouldn't you agree?

 * Participation in Open Source and Free Software Community
     * [Member of Archive Team](http://www.archiveteam.org/index.php?title=Special%3ASearch&search=aggroskater&go=Go)